-If you are responsible for producing a course's syllabus the following provides all of the required information: https://clas.uiowa.edu/faculty/required-syllabus.
+If you are responsible for producing a course's syllabus the following provides all of the required information: Required Syllabus and Syllabus Insert | College of Liberal Arts and Sciences (uiowa.edu).

 COPYRIGHT ISSUES

 Precautions need to be taken when preparing course materials with regard to copyrighted material.
 This is to prevent violating an author's or publisher's rights in copyrighted work.
 Unfortunately, clear guidelines are unavailable as to which materials need copyright permission and which fall under "fair use" without looking at each individual scenario.
 The Copyright Permission Service Division of the University Printing and Mailing Services provides a copyright permission service which serves as the liaison between instructors and publishers in obtaining permission to copy.
 The service makes necessary payments and keeps records on all course packets.
 Copyright questions may be directed to the Copyright Permission Service, 335-3410.